 It will open the setup window on your screen, just follow what the program says, and click on “Next” until you reach the end of the software installation.

 After you finished installing your printer driver, try to print a document from your computer to your printer.

 Printer Driver Installation Help

 We’ve identified where you can safely get your printer driver.
 These are the main support websites of major printer manufacturers.
-We don’t advise using third party providers to get your printer driver for you security and privacy.
+We don’t advise using third-party providers to get your printer driver for your security and privacy.

 HP Support – Printer Driver Download

 Epson Support – Printer Driver Download